OwenMastropietro/Topological-Sorting/README.md

   2. `$ ./topological_sort.out`
   3. Follow the prompts for entering significant data.

-## 2/2 Extra Credit Opportunities Successfully Pursued:
-  1. Implemented Adjacency List in place of the inferior Adjacency Matrix.
-  2. Implemented Queue-Based Source Removal Algorithm in place of DFS.

 ## Project Reflection/Notes... work-in-progress:
 - **Motivation:** Rental properties or Airbnb's need to efficiently select a chain of clients that will yield the maximum total revenue over a given period of time.
 For example, if a property is available for one year, there is a chance that renting to a smaller chain of clients will yield more revenue than a larger chain of clients depending on how much each client is paying and when they will be booked.
 This implementation gives us a real-world perspective in utilizing the deacrease-and-conquer approach for topologically sorting.
   - *Additional constraints to account for filtration of "bad" clients?*